News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 1. Identify your “must's.”

 You might notice fear, anxiety, or shame.
-But you might also notice that, by failing (by not doing, or certainly not excelling) at these things, you have way more time and energy to devote to other things.
+But you might also notice a strange experience of freedom.
+You might notice that failing intentionally at these tasks is the gateway to directing more of your time and energy to the things that matter.

 2. Identify your “I love to's."